bm2-lab/scMVP/README.md

 scMVP is a python toolkit for joint profiling of scRNA and scATAC data and analysis with multi-modal self-attention generation model.

+## Update logs
+- 20220815
+Complete the test for GPU version on NVIDA 3090 platform with CUDA version 11.2. <br>
+Add  scRNA and scATAC input check in tutorial. <br>

 ## Installation
 **Environment requirements:**<br>
 scMVP requires Python3.7.x and [**Pytorch**](http://pytorch.org).<br>